JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/mma.md

-# Method of moving asymptotes (MMA)
+# `NonconvexMMA.jl`

 ## Description

-There are 2 versions of MMA that are available in Nonconvex.jl:
+There are 2 versions of MMA that are available in `NonconvexMMA.jl`:
 1. The original MMA algorithm from the [1987 paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.1620240207).
 2. The globally convergent MMA (GCMMA) algorithm from the [2002 paper](https://epubs.siam.org/doi/abs/10.1137/S1052623499362822).